mikeclayton/WhereBot/readme.md

 #### Future Work

-These are other things we think would be super-useful, but aren't aailable right now:
+These are other things we think would be super-useful, but aren't available right now:

 * Support multiple floorplans
 * Slack bot commands for managing floorplans and locations